tony-pizza/Stereogram.js/README.md

 ##### Formats

-These each create a floating box at the center of the `MagicEye`:
+These each create a floating box at the center of the `Stereogram`:

 ```javascript
 var myDepthMap = ["   ",